Danielle Tolner Registered MBACP

 The principles of Person- Centred Counselling are at the core of my practice, with its emphasis on the quality of the counselling relationship.
 I provide a warm, safe space, in which I will work alongside you at your own pace, as you explore what is bothering you.
 I integrate training in Transactional Analysis (T.A) to offer a deeper understanding of relationships and your patterns of relating and Cognitive Behavioural Therapy and Mindfulness, to offer an additional array of practical techniques to address depression and anxiety, which you are welcome to try out in the safety of the counselling room.
 In all of my practice I am guided by the ethics of the B.A.C.P: The British Association of Counselling and Psychotherapists, a professional body to which I belong, as a registered member.
 I also belong to its C.C.Y.P (children and young people division) and am fully insured.
-I regularly attend Child Protection Training and am enhanced C.R.B checked.
+I regularly attend Child Protection Training and am enhanced D.B.S checked.

 Working with Young People

 My main area of expertise is in working with young people, something I have been doing for the past ten years in a variety of settings, five of those as a Counsellor in schools.
 Adolescence is a time of flux and I want to help you navigate what can be a confusing process.
 Whether you are struggling to manage anxiety levels as exams approach, or struggling with your self –image, issues of identity or sexuality; whether you are coping with bullying, loss, bereavement, or difficulties in relationships at home or at school; whether you are feeling angry, depressed, overwhelmed, out of control, or struggling to cope; through the counselling process, I can help you make sense of what you are experiencing and support you in a warm, safe, confidential space.